devhubapp/devhub/README.md

 - `yarn xcode`
 - `yarn studio`

-> Please beware of the License below.
+> Note: See License below.
 For example, you are allowed to use this locally, but not allowed to distribute the changed app to other people or remove its paid features, if any.

 <br/>